 The Salt Spring Island Market that is held every Saturday from Easter until the end of October is the biggest in British Colombia.
 You can find produce, treats and local artwork for sale.

 There are freshwater lakes and beaches around Salt Spring Island where you can dip your toes in or go swimming.
 Try Beddis beach and Vesuvius Beach, both sandy beaches.

 There are plenty of different Salt Spring Islands hikes.
 Mount Maxwell is popular for views over the Fulford Valley.
 The Chris Hatfield Trail is a community maintained 20-minute walk that includes a fairy village (great for kids!).
-The Regional Hill Trail and Mount Irskine Provincial Park also give great hills, if you can handle the steep uphill!
+The Reginald Hill Trail and Mount Erskine Provincial Park also give great hills, if you can handle the steep uphill!
 Ruckle Provincial Park has beautiful tracks that follow the coast.